Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-The remains of a 180 million-year-old ichthyosaur (literally ‘fish-lizard’) have been analyzed, and the fossil is so well-preserved that its soft-tissues retain some of their original pliability.
+The remains of a 180 million-year-old ichthyosaur (literally ‘fish-lizard’) have been analyzed, and the fossil is so well-preserved that its soft tissues retain some of their original pliability.

 The dolphin-like marine reptile resembles its distant relative in more than appearance, according to an international team of researchers that includes scientists from North Carolina State University and Sweden’s Lund University.

-The 180-million-year-old ichthyosaur fossil, found in southwest Germany, provides the best evidence yet that Stenopterygius ichthyosaur were warm-blooded creatures and suggests the Jurassic-era “fish lizard” had more in common with modern whales and dolphins than we thought.
+The 180-million-year-old ichthyosaur fossil, found in southwest Germany, provides the best evidence yet that Stenopterygius ichthyosaur were warm-blooded creature and suggests the Jurassic-era “fish lizard” had more in common with modern whales and dolphins than we thought.

 “You can clearly see both the body outline and remains of internal organs,”